-2016: Introduction of emerging technologies into National Grid's offerings to large C&I customer.
+2016: Introduction of emerging technologies into National Grid's offerings to large C&I customers.
 Seek to collaborate with NYSERDA as their role under the CEF evolves.

-Increase customer engagement through the introduction of load shape education, SEMP and UESCs.
+Increase customer engagement through the introduction of load shape education, SEMPs and UESCs.

-2017: Introduce Self-Direct Program initiative for large C&I customers.
+2017: Introduce Self-Direct Program for large C&I customers.